VitalGa/react-beginner-projects/README.md

-# Моя коллекция фотографий с Денисом Арчаковым.
+# My collection of photographs with Denis Archakov.
 React.